 Welcome To The Saltmarsh

-But perhaps, like me, you’ve navigated right to the edge of those maps and something feels missing.
+Perhaps, like me, you’re curious to explore beyond the periphery of familiar maps.
 Perhaps, like me, you sense that some of those maps may no longer fully serve their purpose.
 Perhaps, like me, you feel the feather-ruffling call of waters more mysterious, timeless — a little more daunting, yes — and perhaps even wondrous.

 The world’s greatest itinerant storyteller regularly reminds me to love God and love my neighbour.
 This is the true north that guides my compass.

-In these night times, I feel most at home in the reedy waters between mythology, psychology and theology; gazing at the misty horizon where the secular and sacred meet.
+In these night times, I feel most at home in the reedy waters between mythopoetic storytelling, psychology and theology; gazing at the dusky horizon where the secular and sacred meet.

 I’m particularly inspired by these constellations: